 Does the term “survival of the fittest” ring a bell?
 To have the best chances of survival, we need to stand out in a crowd.
 Either by having quicker access to (better) resources or by making ourselves more attractive to potential partners.

-Competition in eCommerce
+Competition in online shopping

 Our natural drive to outperform makes us sensitive to specific triggers.
 For example, we act faster when offers are limited and are attracted to special editions.